federicadigiaimo/GraveRun/README.md

 ## Gameplay Mechanics

 The game features a side-scrolling environment where the objective is to survive as long as possible.
-Players earn points by covering distance and collecting **glitter items** scattered throughout the path.
+Players earn points by covering distance and collecting **gems items** scattered throughout the path.

 ### Obstacles
 To survive, the player must react to two distinct types of hazards: